replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features

 - Introduces the AWS add-on, which sets up the AWS cloud provider in a Kubernetes installer-created cluster.
+For more information, see [AWS Add-On](https://kurl.sh/docs/add-ons/aws) in the kURL open source documentation.

 ### Improvements